Skin Picking Disorder | Excoriation

-Skin Picking Disorder, also known as dermatillomania, compulsive skin picking, habitual skin picking, and excoriation disorder, is when someone picks or chews their skin frequently and is unable to stop the behavior on their own, causing visible damage to their body.
+Skin Picking Disorder, also known as dermatillomania, compulsive skin picking, habitual skin picking, and most recently Excoriation Disorder, is when someone picks or chews their skin frequently and is unable to stop the behavior on their own, causing visible damage to their body.
 It is so much more challenging than “just a habit.”
 I am deeply passionate about helping people who struggle with this problem and the many ways it factors into their life.

 Most everyone occasionally picks their skin as part of normal grooming.
-It is only considered a disorder when picking has a significant negative impact on your life.
-Such impacts may include:
+It is only considered Excoriation Disorder when picking has a significant negative impact on your life.

 - the amount of time spent picking or tending to the damaged skin after picking,